Skip to content

 • Wheelchair Accessible

-65,000 Years: A Short History of Australian Art examines the rise to prominence of First Peoples’ art across Australia in the face of a brutal history of colonisation and proclaims the importance of Indigenous knowledge and agency.
-The exhibition features more than 400 artworks, including important public and private loans and new commissions.
+65,000 Years: A Short History of Australian Art celebrates the brilliance of Aboriginal and Torres Strait Islander art while confronting the dark heart of Australia’s colonial history and proclaims the importance of Indigenous knowledge and agency.
+The exhibition features more than 450 works from the first peoples of Australia, including rarely-seen artworks and cultural objects from the University of Melbourne’s collections, 193 important loans from 77 private and public lenders and six new commissions.

 Complementing the exhibition are important educational resources for primary, secondary as well as tertiary students, designed to build a deeper understanding of Indigenous art, history and culture.
 These educational resources will continue to be available beyond the life of the exhibition.
 They are developed in partnership with the University of Melbourne’s signature Ngarrngga Project, which builds innovative curriculum resources in collaboration with Indigenous Knowledge Experts.